+As teachers receive more and more ESL/ELLs (English Language Learners) into their classrooms, it’s important that they learn to integrate them with the rest of their student population.
 The following reading strategies will help you with the process.
-Comprehensiable instruction and opportunities for verbal interaction will motivate students to engage in learning and actively participate in classroom activities.
+Comprehensible instruction and opportunities for verbal interaction will motivate students to engage in learning and actively participate in classroom activities.

-Here are some great reading strategies from this igcse english tutor to help ELLs be more comfortable with reading.
+Here are some great reading strategies from this IGCSE English tutor to help ELLs be more comfortable with reading.

 Echo Reading